thatsOven/sorting-visualizer/README.md

 ```
 @PivotSelection("Pivot Selection Name");
 new function myPivotSelection(array, start, end, pivotDestination) {
 	# [start, end) is the interval in which the selection should pick a pivot
 	# pivotDestination should be the destination index the pivot should be swapped to
     # your code here
 }
 ```
 ## Adding new distributions
 Adding distributions is similar to adding shuffles and pivot selections.
 Files need to be added to the `distributions` folder.
 Creating arrays doesn't use the `Value` API, since the `Value`s aren't placed in the array at that time yet.
 ```
 @Distribution("Distribution Name");
-new function myDistribution(array, length, uniqueAmount) {
+new function myDistribution(array, length) {
     # your code here
 }
 ```
 ## Adding visual styles